iwantmyname/blog/src/2011/05/free-domain-transfer-uk-nz-io-domains.md

 title: Free .CO.UK, .CO.NZ & .IO Domain Transfers + Newly Transferable Extensions
 ----

-We're happy to announce that you can now [transfer](https://iwantmyname.com/domains/domain-transfer) a whole bunch of new country code top-level domains (ccTLDs) to iWantMyName.
+We're happy to announce that you can now [transfer](https://iwantmyname.com/domains/domain-transfer) a whole bunch of new country code top-level domains (ccTLDs) to iwantmyname.
 Most importantly,  [.UK transfers](https://iwantmyname.com/domains/co.uk-domain-registrar-transfer-united-kingdom) &mdash; often requested by our friends in the United Kingdom &mdash; and other European suffixes.

 These domains are newly transferable: